 Beyond exchanges between students and faculty in the classroom, there are more formal means of communication aimed at improving the class experience and student life.
 At the end of each Trimester, students are expected to complete an evaluation of the courses undertaken by them in that Trimester.
 Projects are another component of each course that requires both literature survey and field investigations.
 These methods are designed to improve research skills, analytical abilities as well as communication skills of students.

-NLSIU, Bengaluru accepts students from the Common Law Admission Test (CLAT) for admission to its undergraduate B.A., LL.B.
-(Hons) and postgraduate LL.M. programmes.
-A total of 120 students are admitted.
+NLSIU accepts students from the Common Law Admission Test (CLAT) for admission to its undergraduate B.A., LL.B.
+(Hons) programme.